ArthurHeitmann/fractured_binary_json/format_specification.md

 ## Global Keys table

 The global keys table is a list of object key names, that are shared across different files.
 It is stored separately and not part of the main fractured json file.
 Keys are referenced by index.
-All keys are sorted in ascending order of their byte representation.

 ```C
 struct GlobalKeysTable {